cschlaffner/PROTzilla2/docs/user-guide.md

 ### The Sidebar
-The Sidebar, also collapsible using the "Hamburger Menu" is located at the right side of the UI and the place where you can get an overview of the already chosen steps to come, what you have computed so far.
+The Sidebar, also collapsible using the "Hamburger Menu", is located at the right side of the UI and the place where you can get an overview of the already chosen steps to come, what you have computed so far.
 You can look at future and past sections by clicking on them; they are collapsible.
 Using the small cross next to future steps, you can remove them.
 You can also add steps from the current section as the next upcoming step when pressing "+ add steps".
 Finally, at the bottom of the sidebar, you can name and export the workflow of the run you are currently working on as is.
 It will be saved alongside the other workflows in `<Path to PROTzilla>/user_data/workflows/<run name>`.
+> [!NOTE]
+> Make sure you add steps that are dependent on each other in the correct order and potentially ahead of time.
+For example, the is no way of importing meta-data after you leave the  import  section.
+You, therefore, either have to import the meta data right at the beginning of your run or you will have to step back all the way to the  import section when you later on realize you need it.

 ### Miscellaneous